 For uRA (requester only NSA) this procedure is optional if the administrator would rather manually provision the required information.

 Peer flooding and version sequencing

-Due to the selective connectivity between NSAs and the transfer latency between any pair, it is important that the NSI Document Distribution Service protocol facilitate convergence of information over all the NSAs.
+Due to the selective connectivity between NSAs and the transfer latency between any pair, it is important that the NSI Document Distribution Service protocol facilitate convergence of information over all the DDS providers.
 Figure 8 shows an example of such a scenario.

 Figure 8 – Document flooding